 Momostenango

-Located 35 kilometers (22 miles) from Quetzaltenango and 33 kilometer (21 miles) from Totonicapán.
-Famous for its wide variety and quality of blankets and Momostecan “ponchos”.
-These people still use the ancient Mayan calendar of 260 days.
+Located 35 kilometers (22 miles) from Quetzaltenango and 33 kilometer (21 miles) from Totonicapán this village is famous for its wide variety and quality of blankets and Momostecan “ponchos”.
+The people here still use the ancient Mayan calendar of 260 days.
 Momostenango means “City of Altars”.
-Quiché priest pray upon the burners and altars located both in the village and its surroundings.
-Predict the future using seeds, crystals, beans and corn.
+Quiché priest pray upon the burners and altars that can be found both in the village and its surroundings.
+They predict the future using seeds, crystals, beans and corn.
 Nearby are the famous Momostenango cliffs, playful rock formations created by erosion.
-The main market day is on Sunday.
+The main market day is Sunday.

 San Francisco el Alto

-Located on top of a 2610 meters (8600 ft)-high mount, 18 kilometers (11 miles) from Totonicapán and 17 km from Quetzaltenango.
-It is virtually a dead town during most of the week, except of Fridays, when it comes to life for being market day.
-Its market is the largest of the Guatemalan highlands.
-This market is not a traditional handicraft market but a typical daily-life market, where you can find anything used by the local inhabitants.
+San Francisco el Alto is located on top of a 2610 meters (8600 ft) high mountain, 18 kilometers (11 miles) from Totonicapán and 17 km from Quetzaltenango.
+It is virtually a dead town during most of the week, except for Fridays.
+That’s the market day and that’s when it comes to life.
+The largest market in the Guatemalan highlands is not a traditional handicraft market but a typical daily-life market, where you can find anything used by locals.
 Among the goods traded are animals, crops, seeds, food products, tools and thread, products that people from surrounding villages come to purchase.

-It has a XVI century temple, which was severely damaged by the 1976 earthquake and was later restored and declared a national monument.
+It has a 16th century temple, that was severely damaged by the 1976 earthquake.
+It was later restored and declared a national monument.
 During restoration works, several colonial murals were uncovered beneath multiple layers of calcium-hydroxide plaster.
 Among the most interesting objects are the beautiful altarpieces and carvings.